-Once again, I payed attention to how white color was added as a lovely neutral.
-I often add silvery cineraria as a monochromatic color in rose beds.
+I payed attention to how white color was added as a lovely neutral.
+I often add silvery cineraria as a monochromatic color in my rose beds.
 White is always a wonderful color to mix into any colored plants.
-However you might plant pinks, light reds, dark reds and maroons together.

-Actually I rarely use color wheel, because if I plant perennials or bulbs in a combination of colors, maybe next spring some of plants won't survive.
-Years ago plantings with tulips and margaritas were unsuccessful.
+In fact, I rarely use a color wheel, because if I plant perennials or bulbs, taking into account the combination of colors, maybe in the next spring, some plants will not survive.
+Our climate in unpredictable:-(

 Do you use color wheel when you plan something in your garden?